Guidelines Governing Membership of Selection Committees1

 The following criteria and guidelines govern the appointment of members of NSERC selection committees.

-In order to perform its task efficiently and equitably, each selection committee must represent diversified expertise in the areas of research covered by the committee, possess good judgment and a broad knowledge of the areas, including new and emerging ones that are often at the frontier between disciplines, and have an ability to assess the potential contribution of the proposals against the objectives of the program.
+In order for selection committees to perform their tasks efficiently and equitably, the composition of each committee should represent diversified expertise in the areas of research it covers.
+As a whole, the committee should possess good judgment and have a broad knowledge of the areas, including new and emerging ones that are often at the frontier between disciplines, and have an ability to assess the potential contribution of the proposals against the objectives of the funding opportunity.

-Members from outside the Canadian postsecondary system provide valuable contributions, help bring fresh ideas to the process, and strengthen the review depth, particularly in areas where the Canadian expertise is concentrated in only a few institutions.
-These members bring a different perspective on international standards of excellence, from their valuable experience with other peer review systems and research communities.
+Members from outside the Canadian academic sector provide valuable contributions, help bring fresh ideas to the process, and strengthen the review depth, particularly in areas where the Canadian expertise is concentrated in only a few institutions.
+These members bring a perspective from their experience with other peer review systems and research communities.

-Members from the private and public sectors provide an important perspective in the assessment of applications.
-Their participation in the review process can enhance awareness and appreciation of the value of applied research and the potential for application of basic concepts to knowledge and technology transfer or, where appropriate, commercialization.
+The participation of members from the private and public sectors in the review process enhances awareness and appreciation of the value of applied research and the potential for application of basic concepts to knowledge and technology transfer or, where appropriate, commercialization.
 Members from these sectors can offer an understanding of the potential exploitation of research results in commercial operations.

-Although each committee should be representative of the community under its purview, members should not be considered representatives of their postsecondary institution, industry or government department.
+Although each committee should be inclusive of the community within its purview, individual members are not considered to be representing their institution, company, government department, gender, academic discipline, etc.

 To maintain stability in membership, while providing a mechanism for membership renewal, NSERC has established a rotation pattern of a committee’s core membership based on three-year terms.
-These terms represent an appropriate balance between the need to give members time to become familiar with policies and procedures and to prevent peer-review fatigue.
-They also address the need for renewal, so that it is not always the same people involved in the review process.
-Inasmuch as possible, one third of the core membership should be replaced each year.
-This core membership can be supplemented with other members invited for shorter duration, for example when specific expertise is required.
+These terms represent an appropriate balance between allowing members the time needed to become familiar with policies and procedures, on the one hand, and preventing peer-review fatigue, on the other.
+They also address the benefits of renewing the membership so that new perspectives are continually incorporated into the review process.

 Roles and Responsibilities